Polar Vantage M2 review TL;DR: a capable mid-range multisport running watch with decent sport- and smart features and

 Polar Vantage M2 review: Activity tracking and precision

-We keep on harping on about wrist-wearables not being precise enough in every review we write but this just seems to be the case.
+We keep on harping on about wrist-wearables not being precise enough in every review we write, but this just seems to be the case.
 Until technology is available that takes precise readings regardless of skin tone, sweat and fit, we won't be able to fully rely on optical heart rate sensors to determine exact heart rate.
-Most algorithms, especially ones used by Polar, Garmin and other big-name fitness wearable manufacturers, alleviate the inaccuracy effect by matching heart rate with historic user data, but even so, that's just close approximate and not an accurate observation.
+Most algorithms, especially ones used by Polar, Garmin and other big-name fitness wearable manufacturers, alleviate the inaccuracy effect by matching heart rate with historical user data, but even so, that's just a close approximation and not an accurate observation.

 However, the Polar Vantage M2 does a great job in trying to give you accurate heart rate readings, courtesy of its Precision Prime optical heart rate sensor and the aforementioned Polar algorithm.
 It has some weak moments, especially at the beginning of the workout while it calibrates itself and during lower heart rate/slower sessions, but overall, it's accurate enough to be used for training.

 The workout summary screens have a bunch of useful data, including the energy sources breakdown we mentioned earlier.
 For those who need a bit of extra support, following the Training Load Pro suggestions and the FtiSpark guide is a good starting point.
 We found the training load indicator a bit too cautious: after just a few sessions, it stayed in the 'overtraining' part of the gauge, despite the training background set to 'heavy' and the activity goal 'Level 3'.
 But if you are completely new to workouts, it's best to take it easy until you're used to doing fitness regularly.

 Polar Vantage M2 review: Verdict